patuz008/AI-ChatBot/README.md

-# Build a Python ChatBot with the Ollama
+# Build a Python ChatBot with the Python and Ollama

 This project walks through building a simple chatbot using the Ollama LLM, Langchain,  Python, and Streamlit.